colelawrence/decipad/apps/docs/docs/errors.md

 Don't know how to convert between units cup and grams
 :::

-You will get this error message when you cannot convert in between units.
+You will get this error message when you cannot convert between units.

 ```deci live
 1 cup in gram